-As always, I hope you enjoy today’s holidays and observances, a music link to Kitty Kallen, factoids of interest for this day in history, hoping you are not illuded this day, a relevant quote from Douglas Brinkley, secure in the knowledge that if you want to find a gift for any memorable events like Fathers’ Day, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to George Michael, factoids of interest for this day in history, the fact that you are not suffering from marasmus, and a relevant quote by from Steve Wozniak on the Apple II, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-Reflections on effect of the Marshall Plan: “Truman has become the patron saint of failed presidents because he left office with a 27 percent approval rating, and people were saying, 'To err is Truman,' yet look at what he did: the Marshall Plan, the creation of NATO, the Truman Doctrine.”
-Douglas Brinkley, noted American author and professor of history at Rice University.
-Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on the Apple II Computer by its developer: “Steve Jobs didn't really set the direction of my Apple I and Apple II designs but he did the more important part of turning them into a product that would change the world.
+I don't deny that.”
+Steve Wozniak Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.

 Alaskanpoet for Hire, Poems to Admire